2022 The Hundred season: Men

-Men's teams were allowed to retain up to ten of the previous season's men's players by negotiating new contracts directly with players until the retention window closed in February.
-In addition, all England centrally contracted players were retained by their respective franchises.
-James Anderson and Stuart Broad were the only two Test-contracted players not to be allocated a franchise.
+Men's teams were allowed to retain up to ten players from the previous season by negotiating new contracts directly with players until the retention window closed.

-A player draft then took place on 6 April to fill the forty-two remaining squad players, with teams taking turns to sign available players in vacant salary bands.
-Picks were in reverse order of where a side finished in the previous season, beginning with London Spirit and ending with Southern Brave.
-Each side was given a 'Right to Match', allowing them to retain one further player from their 2021 squad if they match the bid of another franchise at the draft.
+A player draft then took place in May to fill the forty-two remaining squad players, with teams taking turns to sign available players in vacant salary bands.
+Picks were in reverse order of where a side finished in the previous season.

-Following the draft, sides had two wildcard picks immediately prior to the tournament.
-The Vitality Wildcard allows one domestic player who impressed in the 2022 T20 Blast, while the Overseas Wildcard allows one further overseas player to be selected.

-In the women's competition, an unlimited number of players could be retained from the previous year's competition.
-There was not a draft in the women's competition and instead teams could recruit players from around the world until the end of June, providing they did not break their overall salary cap.

 Broadcasting

 Sky Sports showed every match in the competition live on its subscription television service, while the BBC also broadcast some matches live on free-to-air television and broadcast commentary on its radio services.
 Some of the games shown on Sky were simulcast on YouTube and TikTok.